-All VHA staff is responsible for assuring safeguards for the PII.
+All VHA staff are responsible for assuring safeguards for the Personally Identifiable Information (PII), Protected Health Information (PHI) and other highly delicate Sensitive Personal information (SPI).
 Organizational and Non-Organizational users are required to take the Talent Management System (TMS) VA Privacy and Information Security Awareness and Rules of Behavior Training yearly.
 VHA facilities ISSO is responsibility to monitor VistA access and verify the TMS training has been completed and current.